momin4948/momin4948/README.md

-### Hi there, I'm  [Mominul Asif] 👋
+# Mominul Asif👋

 ## I'm a JavaScript Lover
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Cloud computing, Software architechture, Microservice.
+- 🥅 2021 Goals: React Developer and Full stack Web developer.
-- ⚡ Fun fact: I love to Explore the world
+- ⚡ Fun fact: I love Music
 - 💬 Ask me about anything

-### 📖 About me
+## 📖 About me

 A full-stack javascript developer and a competitive programmer with a tremendous amount of interest in programming.
 Currently I am working on the MERN stack.
 I have developed some good-quality projects.
 I also have good knowledge of Object-Oriented Programming and Programming problem-solving.